Sinned016/phone-duck-inc/README.md

 On the backend we are using nodejs and expressjs.
 The database we are using is MongoDB (noSQL).

+Also tried using sockets for the first time.

 Note that there is no github pages for this because I don't have an active server/database running.